BeniD82/Tandy-35pin-1MB-SIMM/README.md

 ## Using 1Mx4 DRAM Chips and Pin #5 Caveat

-Pin #5 on each DRAM footprint is connected directly to ground to allow the SIMM module to be populated with larger than 256Kx memory chips if desired e.g. 1Mx4 (M5M44400CJ).
-On most 256x4 DRAM modules pin 5 is NC (not electrically connected) whereas on 1Mx4 chips pin 5 is assigned to address line A9.
+Pin #5 on each DRAM footprint is connected directly to ground to allow the SIMM module to be populated with larger than 256Kx4 memory chips if desired e.g. M5M44400CJ (1Mx4).
+On most 256Kx4 DRAM modules pin #5 is NC (not electrically connected) whereas on 1Mx4 chips pin 5 is assigned to address line A9.
 By permanently pulling A9 low we ensure data is always returned from the correct location in memory.

-Pin #5 on most 256kx4 DRAM modules is not electrically connected (NC), but on certain chips this pin allows a special diagnostic mode to be activated if pulled to ground (TI TMS44C256 specifically).
-If using DRAM which provides diagnostic function on pin #5, that pin cannot be pulled to ground.
-Pin can be isolated from ground by cutting the jumper.
+On certain 256Kx4 chips this pin allows for a special diagnostic mode to be activated if pulled to ground (TI TMS44C256 specifically).
+If using DRAM which provides diagnostic function on pin #5, that pin cannot be pulled to ground but should be left floating.
+Pin can be isolated from ground by cutting the jumper JP1 on Rev3 PCBs (Rev2 is permanently pulled to ground).

 ## Image Gallery